fmendozaro/RESTaurant/finish-the-project.md

     don't match, or if they try to create a ad without a title.

-    Consider storing error messages temporarily in the session and having a `messages.jsp` partial to handle this.
+    Consider storing error messages temporarily in the session and having a `messages.html` fragment to handle this.

 - Sticky Forms